-On April 16, 2004, Minco Gold, GGEDC, Zhuhai Zhenjie Development Ltd. ("Zhenjie") and Foshan Baojiang Nonferrous Metals Corporation ("Baojiang") entered into a preliminary joint venture agreement (the "Preliminary Changkeng JV Agreement") to explore and develop the mineral property underlying the Changkeng Permit.
-The target mineral on the Changkeng Property is gold but the property is known to also contain silver mineralization.
+On April 16, 2004, Minco Gold, GGB, Zhuhai Zhenjie Development Ltd. ("Zhenjie") and Foshan Baojiang Nonferrous Metals Corporation ("Baojiang") entered into a preliminary joint venture agreement (the "Preliminary Changkeng JV Agreement") to explore and develop the mineral property underlying the Changkeng Permit.
+The target mineral on the Changkeng Property is gold but the property also contains silver mineralization.